 Being a supervisor is hard work and some days are more stressful than others.
 Remember that UI offers many resources to support our well-being.

 Offer opportunities for your staff to participate in decision-making activities in your unit.
-Consider how you can use staff meetings to engage employees in workplace changes and challenges.
+Consider how you can use staff meetings and other settings to engage employees in workplace changes and challenges.